JaxUSA Partnership School Profiles

 Research Opportunities

 The University of North Florida is dedicated to fostering a dynamic research environment that aligns with the region’s target industries.
-As part of its Strategic Plan for 2025-28, UNF focuses on Advanced Manufacturing, Coastal Resilience, Data Science/Cybersecurity/IT, Transportation and Logistics and Health Science.
+As part of its Strategic Plan for 2025-28, UNF focuses on advanced manufacturing, coastal resilience, data science/cybersecurity/IT, transportation & logistics and health dcience.
+Undergraduate and graduate students actively participate in cutting-edge research with faculty across these focus areas and others.

 The University of North Florida Impact